-The Scheme of Work used (PE Planning) meets the statutory requirements of the National Curriculum and ensures there is continuity and progression within the school.
+The Schemes of Work used (a combination of Real PE and other planning resources used successfully in previous years) meet the statutory requirements of the National Curriculum and ensure there is continuity and progression within the school.
 Differentiation and development activities are included to ensure that children of all ability levels have the chance to succeed and reach their potential.
-Planning is accessed online and is allocated to one teacher per year group in Key Stages 1 and 2.
+Planning is accessed online and in hard copy form.
 Other teaching resources, such as published books, articles, music and activity cards, can be found in the 2nd floor locker room.